v256599/Digital_Clock_UVS/README.md

 ## Hardware description of demo application!
-Describe your implementation.
-Put a descriptive top-level schematic of your application.
+# Put a descriptive top-level schematic of your application.

 The demo application is a digital clock system implemented on the Nexys A7 FPGA development board.
 The system integrates multiple functional blocks, including a standard clock (hours, minutes, seconds), a stopwatch module, and a date management module (day, month, year).